LevanaXr/WriteUps_for_CTF/EKOPARTY CTF  PWN25 Ultrababy.md

    ![picture4](img/4.png)
    <br>
 *  Maybe Assembly language is troublesome for many newcomers.
 So I convert is to ultrababy.c.<br>
-   Yes, the C program is easier to understand, let's we start from it.
+   The C program is easier to understand, let's start from it.
 But I will also figure the assembly out, which it is clearer in a long term.<br>
    ![picture5](img/5.png)
    <br>
    <br>